jump-dev/JuMP.jl/docs/src/index.md

 * The **Developer docs** section contains information for people contributing to JuMP development or writing JuMP extensions.
-Don't worry about this section if you are just using JuMP to formulate and solve problems as a user.
+Don't worry about this section if you are using JuMP to formulate and solve problems as a user.

 * The **MathOptInterface** section is a self-contained copy of the documentation for MathOptInterface.
 Look here for functions and constants beginning with